Lee Kun-hee, who made South Korea's Samsung a global powerhouse, dies at 78

 “It has been six years since Lee was hospitalised, so if there is a consensus among the children, Samsung will go through an orderly succession.
 If not, there is a possibility of a feud,” said Park Sang-in, a professor at Seoul National University.

-Lee died with his family by his side, including Jay Y. Lee, the Samsung Electronics vice chairman, the conglomerate said.

-“Chairman Lee was a true visionary who transformed Samsung into the world-leading innovator and industrial powerhouse from a local business,” Samsung said in a statement.

-The company did not specify the cause of death and declined to comment on whether Lee left a will.
+The conglomerate did not specify the cause of death and declined to comment on whether Lee left a will.

 Lee became Samsung Group chairman in 1987 but had to resign more than a decade later after being convicted of bribing the country’s president.